razmishra/afterBoards/README.md

 npm run dev
 ```

-2. Navigate to backend directory
+2. Navigate to the backend directory

 ```bash
 cd backend
 npm start
 ```
+By default, the development server runs on `http://localhost:5173`.
+Open your web browser and navigate to this URL to access the application.